 We get it.
 The name on the door can seem a bit daunting to anyone who doesn’t identify as a woman.
 Men are not only welcome at the Women’s Center, but an important part of our team.
 Everything we offer, from counseling services to internship opportunities, is available to EVERYONE, including men.

 Having ‘Women’ in our name is a reflection of the current gender inequities that trouble our society and a nod to our history.
 But it doesn’t mean men have no place in this space.
 It isn’t only women who are affected by body image issues, whose lives may be constrained by gender expectations, or who suffer the impact of sexual assault.
-Likewise, it isn’t only women who are served by the Women’s Center: the Women’s Center also benefits the men who are concerned about body image, who want to explore healthy models of masculinity, and who know that sexual assault impacts everyone.
-Men are welcome at the Women’s Center as seekers of our services and as allies in our work to bring about gender justice on Grounds and across the world.
+Likewise, it isn’t only women who are served by the Women’s Center: the Women’s Center also benefits everyone who is concerned about body image, who wants to explore healthy models of masculinity, and who knows that sexual assault impacts everyone.
+All are welcome at the Women’s Center as seekers of our services and as allies in our work to bring about gender justice on Grounds and across the world.

 - How is the Women’s Center part of the University of Virginia?

-The Women’s Center is one of many centers, offices and institutes that come together with the University’s 11 schools to make UVA a distinctive place for education, research, and public service.
-Along with UVA’s libraries, museums, and other academically-related offices, we fall under the Office of the Executive Vice President and Provost in the University’s structure
+The Women’s Center is one of many centers, offices and institutes that come together with the University’s 12 schools to make UVA a distinctive place for education, research, and public service.
+Along with UVA’s libraries, museums, and other academically-related offices, we fall under the Office of the Executive Vice President and Provost in the University’s structure.

 Our anti-racist and feminist work for social justice is built on these pillars:

 - equity & equality

 - compassion & solidarity

 Nurturing a well environment that supports and cares for our community starts with committing to self-attunement and self-preservation through radical self-care practices.
 Living out this value supports resilience, builds self-compassion, and cultivates trust to foster a sense of safety and belonging for our community members.